kubernetes/kops/docs/cli/kops_rolling-update_cluster.md

   # Preview a rolling-update.
   kops rolling-update cluster

-  # Roll the currently selected kops cluster with defaults.
+  # Roll the currently selected kOps cluster with defaults.
   # Nodes will be drained and the cluster will be validated between node replacement.
   kops rolling-update cluster --yes

-  # Roll the k8s-cluster.example.com kops cluster,
+  # Roll the k8s-cluster.example.com kOps cluster,
   # do not fail if the cluster does not validate,
   # wait 8 min to create new node, and wait at least
   # 8 min to validate the cluster.